 A successful pass looks like this:

 If the content is validated successfully, click Merge pull request > Confirm merge.

 experienceleague.corp.adobe.com.
 If auto-activate is enabled, your changes will go live within the next two hours.
-If auto-activate is not enabled, you can run the activate-exl job to push the changes live on
+You can also publish your content immediately on

 experienceleague.adobe.com.
 See Publish content.